Why did Republican Donald Trump choose JD Vance as his vice president?

 Trump-endorsed candidates performed poorly overall in the 2022 midterm races, and some in the Republican Party openly questioned whether Trump was an electoral liability.
 Vance, however, doubled down on his support, penning articles with titles like “Don’t Blame Trump”.

-Nevertheless, Lichtman said Vance’s background as a Trump critic could still serve as a liability.
+Nevertheless, Lichtman said Vance’s background as a Trump critic could still serve as a double-edged sword.

 “Obviously Trump is going to say, ‘My policies and my leadership have been so great when I was president that I’ve converted my strongest critics, including JD Vance,’” Lichtman explained.